KarlKivv/flight-selector-service-test/README.md

 -   server-side HTML template: supported by "thymeleaf" package, no need for a separate front-end.
 Relies heavily on client identification to show correct page states.

+Decided to use a java templating engine and use server-side-rendering in stead of creating a separate front-end since this method is simpler.

+According to a Spring-Boot patch note, JSP-s are outdated and should be avoided.
+Will use Thymeleaf templates in stead.

 ### Flight creation and timeout

 Current idea is to create all flight data during app start and keep it in memory.
 Creating new flights and removing departed ones are controlled by cron jobs.